aicheye/aicheye/README.md

 ## Hi there 👋
-Incoming Honours Software Engineering at the University of Waterloo 🪿💛\
+I'm an incoming Honours Software Engineering student at the University of Waterloo 🪿💛\
 \
-Passionate coder 🧑‍💻, sustainable urbanist 🌿🏙️, and advocate for economic justice ⚖️🌹.\
-Building a socially responsible career in software development.
+I'm also a passionate coder 🧑‍💻, sustainable urbanist 🌿🏙️, and advocate for economic justice ⚖️🌹 seeking to build a socially responsible career in software development.

 <!--
 **aicheye/aicheye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.